Cyphrme/Coze/README.md

 Coze explicitly defines a self-revoke method so that third parties may revoke leaked keys.
 Systems storing Coze keys should provide an interface permitting a given Coze key to be marked as revoked by receiving a self-revoke message.
 Self-revokes with future times must immediately be considered as revoked.

-Coze requires `rvk` to be an integer with a maximum value of 9,007,199,254,740,991 (2^53 – 1), which is Javascript's `MAX_SAFE_INTEGER`.
-Checking for revoked when `rvk`'s value is a non-integer or value past MAX_SAFE_INTEGER must error.
+`rvk` must and `iat` should be a positive integer less than 2^53 – 1 (9,007,199,254,740,991), which is the integer precision limit specified by IEEE754 minus one.
+Revoke checks must error if `rvk`'s is not an integer or larger than 2^53 - 1.

 Key expiration policies, key rotation, and alternative revocation methods are outside the scope of Coze.